 Read about my home study experience here.

-Counseling: If you are a birth parent, adoptive parent, or adult adoptee who is seeking counseling in relation to your adoption, this is another way an adoption agency and adoption center can be of service to you.
+Counseling: If you are a birth parent, adoptive parent, or adult adoptee who is seeking counseling about your adoption, this is another way an adoption agency and adoption center can be of service to you.
 If they don’t have counselors available on site (though many do), then they can likely direct you to a counselor or therapist in your community who will be most helpful based on the needs that will be helpful to you.

 How Do I Find Adoption Centers Near Me?